thiagohersan/tom/README.md

 [![Build Status](https://travis-ci.org/carlosmaniero/tom.svg?branch=master)](https://travis-ci.org/carlosmaniero/tom)

 Trend-O-Meter, a.k.a. `TOM`, is a service that allow users to ranking trends according to their perceived hotness.

-The trend's ranking is calculated by placing two trends side-by-side and letting users choose which one is more "hot".
+The trend ranking is calculated through trend duels by placing two trends side-by-side and letting users choose which one is more hot.
 To that end, random duels are generated based on all stored trends.
-Each random trend will be
-compared with another, but each trend will only appear once by user.
+Each trend will be compared with another, but each trend will only appear once by user.
 So, an even number of trends is required.

-This is a Single Page Application using `AngularJs` with a `Ruby on Rails` REST API and a `PostgreSql` database.
+This service is a Single Page Application using `AngularJs` with a `Ruby on Rails` REST API and `PostgreSql` database.

 ## Configuration